The Legend of Zelda: 1986–1997: 2D origins

 The Legend of Zelda, the first game of the series, was first released in Japan in February 1986, on the Famicom Disk System.
 A cartridge version for the Nintendo Entertainment System, using battery-backed memory, was released in 1987 in the United States on August 22, and in Europe on November 27.
 The game features a "Second Quest", accessible either upon completing the game, or by registering one's name as "ZELDA" when starting a new quest.
 The "Second Quest" features different dungeons and item placement, and more difficult enemies.

-The second game, Zelda II: The Adventure of Link, was released for the Famicom Disk System in Japan in January 1987, and for the Nintendo Entertainment System in Europe in September 1988 and North America in December 1988.
+The second game, Zelda II: The Adventure of Link, was released on the Famicom Disk System in Japan in January 1987, and for the Nintendo Entertainment System in Europe in September 1988 and North America in December 1988.
 The game exchanged the top-down perspective for side-scrolling (though the top-down point of view was retained for overworld areas), and introduced RPG elements (such as experience points) not used previously or thereafter in the series.

 A Link to the Past returned to the top-down view and added the concept of an alternate dimension, the Dark World.
-The game was released for the Super NES in November 1991.
-A Link to the Past was re-released for the Game Boy Advance in 2002.
+The game was released on the Super NES in November 1991.
+A Link to the Past was re-released on the Game Boy Advance in 2002.
 The SNES version was later re-released on the Wii Virtual Console in January 2007, on the Wii U Virtual Console, and on Nintendo Classics.

 The next game, Link's Awakening, for Nintendo's Game Boy, is the first Zelda for a handheld, and the first set outside Hyrule and to exclude Princess Zelda.
-Link's Awakening was re-released, in full color, as a launch game for the Game Boy Color in 1998 as Link's Awakening DX.
+Link's Awakening was re-released, in full color, as a launch game on the Game Boy Color in 1998 as Link's Awakening DX.
 This remaster features additions such as an extra color-based dungeon and a photo shop that allows interaction with the Game Boy Printer.
 Link's Awakening DX was released on the Nintendo 3DS Virtual Console in June 2011.
-An HD remake of Link's Awakening was released for the Nintendo Switch in 2019.
+An HD remake of Link's Awakening was released on the Nintendo Switch in 2019.